-Whether you are working with a client, putting together a reporting package, networking with potential investors, or closing the books, there’s a rule you can apply to make your life easier.
+Whether you are working with a client, putting together a reporting package, networking with potential theory, or closing the books, there’s a rule you can apply to make your life easier.
 This rule is probably one that you’re very familiar with – regardless of whether you practice it.
 When you are completing a job, there always seems to be a few things that push the needle further than anything else.
 This is the 80/20 rule.

 Simply put, the 80/20 rule is where 20% of the work results in 80% of the outcome.
 Likewise, 80% of the work only results in 20% of the outcome.
 While the numbers may not be spot on, the theory holds true in pretty much everything you do.

 In the early 20th century, Vilfredo Pareto, an Italian economist, introduced this concept to explain the distribution of wealth in his home country – Italy.
 It first came about when roughly 20% of his pea pods made 80% of the total number of peas grown.
 As he continued to test this theory, he expanded it into other areas of macroeconomics (wealth distribution).
 Then roughly 30 years later, Joseph Juran applied the 80/20 rule to business production methods.
 He explained this rule “the vital few and the trivial many.”

 Many may argue that it’s not exactly 80/20, and you would be correct.
 It may even be 99/1 if you look at a particular situation.
 But as we demystify the 80/20 rule, we need to be thinking from a macro viewpoint.
 What is the minimal amount of work you can do to result in the most work.